 Most probably you’re not the only one working on a project.
 Even if you’re the only developer, there are other people around you — project managers, QAs, designers, marketing guys — and all of you come together to create an important group, known as the team.

 A responsible developer knows how to cooperate with each individual team member and knows what their roles are.
-Thus, he/she doesn’t have to be constantly asked to describe stuff, answer emails or do maintenance work.
-If that’s what has to be done, he/she does their job to keep the team moving forward.
-The dev understands that communication and transparency is key for the team, so he/she communicates blockers, risks, problems, and seeks out help where necessary.
+Thus, they doesn’t have to be constantly asked to describe stuff, answer emails or do maintenance work.
+If that’s what has to be done, they do their job to keep the team moving forward.
+The dev understands that communication and transparency is key for the team, so they communicate blockers, risks, problems, and seeks out help where necessary.
 Finally and most importantly, you won’t catch such a person lying because that leads absolutely nowhere.
 And “nowhere” isn’t a place that anyone responsible would like to go.

 Being responsible for your team means not leaving their team in the lurch when errors show up that were caused by your deploy.
 It’s you who’s responsible for putting things back on the right track.
 The same goes for an unfinished assignment — if you want to be considered responsible, don’t leave stuff half done and finish your task before starting a new one.